 - 2000 Lonely Planet Japan (borrowed from a friend), and pen for scribbling

-- Trial size toiletries in 1-liter ziploc bag (not pictured)
+- Trial size toiletries in a 1-liter Ziploc bag (not pictured)

-As much as I’d like to leave the giant paperback guidebook at home, flipping pages still seems faster and easier than navigating an ebook.
+As much as I'd like to leave the giant paperback guidebook at home, flipping pages still seem faster and easier than navigating an ebook.